UPDATED for 2024!

 When you think about it, primaries are doing just that, spending your money to decide who should be on the ballot in November is absurd.
 In the state of Texas the costs of running these elections runs into the tens of millions of dollars each election cycle, but I digress.

 Here are the steps you need to take to actively participate in the electoral process as a Libertarian in the State of Texas.

-Attend your precinct convention of the Libertarian Party in your county of residence on March 8, 2022 at 7pm.
-For those of you in Collin County this will be taking place at Hampton Inn on Stacy Road in Allen.
-Click here for directions.
+Attend your precinct convention of the Libertarian Party in your county of residence on March 12, 2024 at 7pm.
+For those of you in Collin County, we have not picked a location yet so make sure you are subscribed so that you can be notified ASAP.
 If you are not in Collin County, please contact your Libertarian Party County Chair to find out the time and place for the precinct conventions.
 In most counties, all of the precinct conventions are colocated and are held at 7pm, but this can vary so do check.
 Don’t forget to bring your Voter ID card (from Step 1).
 While this is not absolutely necessary it will make the process go much quicker.

 At your precinct convention you will get your Voter ID card stamped “Libertarian.”
 Congratulations, at this point you are officially a Libertarian according to the great state of Texas.
 In addition to the stamp, you will likely sign an Oath of Affiliation.
 After all this paperwork is done ,you will caucus with the other people from your precinct (it might be just you) and select a precinct chair and delegates to the county convention.
 Everyone who appears at a precinct convention is automatically selected as a delegate to the county convention.

 One important caveat: If you cannot attend your precinct conventions, but would still like to be a delegate to the county convention, this can be done however, the process is a little complicated (thanks, once again to the Texas Legislature).
 Here is what you must do:

 alert your county chair or your precinct chair if you know who that person is and